sauraen/AudiobankToC/README.md

 Does not contain any Gigaleak code or info; based only on pre-Gigaleak documentation, decomp, and manual examination of bank file binaries.

-Matches on binary -> C -> binary for the OoT master bank (SFX bank) and Main Orchestra.
+Matches on binary -> C -> binary for the following banks in OoT:
+1. 0x00 - Master
+1. 0x01 - Actor
+1. 0x02 - Nature (kankyo)
+1. 0x03 - Main Orchestra

 Not tested otherwise yet.

 # Use